-For the Preferred or South 344th Street alternatives, in locations where the mainline tracks do not meet clear zone standards and the tracks cannot be relocated, Sound Transit would work with WSDOT and FHWA to meet roadway standards by taking certain measures, such as regrading to reestablish a clear zone or installing guardrails, barriers, or impact attenuators.
+For the Preferred or South 344th Street alternatives, in locations where the mainline tracks reduce the available clear zone below standards and relocation of the mainline tracks is not feasible, Sound Transit would work with WSDOT and FHWA to meet roadway standards by taking certain measures, such as regrading to reestablish a clear zone or installing guardrails, barriers, or impact attenuators.
 These measures would not adversely affect transportation safety in the study area.